turtle-key/TabLift/README.md

 ## Credits

 Built for macOS power users frustrated with Apple's default app switching.
-Thanks to the accessibility community and everyone who contributed feedback(my voices).
+Thanks to the accessibility community and everyone who contributed feedback(the voices in my head).

 ---